 Now that you are able to view the traffic going in and out of your network, it will be easy to spot any IPs that are hogging bandwidth and possibly slowing down your connection.

 Applying Access Restrictions (another option on the side-bar) is a way to set rules for bandwidth hogs, setting a duration for when specific devices can be blocked from certain sites.
 If your son’s high quality Netflix streaming is affecting your Monday Night Football on WatchESPN, you can set an Access Restriction on Monday night from 6:00 PM to 10:00 PM for Netflix on the specific IP of his laptop.

 To block a specific device from access to the router, the only information you would need to know is the IP or MAC Address.
 You could block all Internet access for the router for a dedicated time, if say, you would like no Internet access after 10pm, by clicking “Block All Internet Access”.
 Or you could block specific sites, as mentioned above.
 This is as simple as entering the site URL in the HTTP Request field.

 Best Routers for TomatoUSB Bandwidth Monitoring

-There are also several high performing, well rated mid-range routers like the Netgear WNR3500L and the classic Asus RT-N16.
-For smaller homes, the Cisco Linksys E1200 V2 is an economy model might be just what the network doctor ordered.
+For smaller homes, the Asus RT-AC56U is an economy model might be just what the network doctor ordered.